wtclarke/fsl_mrs/docs/user_docs/fitting.rst

 :code:`--keep`
     List of metabolites to include in the fitting, all other metabolites are excluded from the fitting :code:`--combine`
     Combine sets of metabolites (not in the fitting, only in the quantification/display) - this option is repeatable.
+For example, to combine NAA and NAAG together pass `--combine NAA NAAG`.
 :code:`--ppmlim`
     Only calculate the loss function within this ppm range.
 :code:`--baseline`